 Because of the big events, like blood work, x-rays and surgeries are usually what causes people to break the bank, pet insurance helps lighten the load.
 To me, this is a no-brainer when it comes to pet ownership.
 One simple visit to the vet after an illness or injury can easily set a person back thousands of dollars!
 Pet insurance will quickly turn a thousand dollars into $300.

 That is why I strongly recommend making the monthly investment by paying for pet insurance.
 I personally know first hand how overwhelming it can be trying to come up with the money to pay for a big vet bill that you weren’t expecting.
 This is even more stressful when you’re following the Dave Ramsey Baby Steps and not using credit cards anymore!

 There is no denying the benefits of paying for pet insurance, but there are still some areas where there is room for improvement.

-Like I said, most pet insurance companies are not going to pay for standard visits and check ups but there are other set backs as well:
+As I said, most pet insurance companies are not going to pay for standard visits and check-ups but there are other setbacks as well:

 Like I said, despite these setbacks, pet insurance is still something I would recommend.
 Money should never stand in the way of you getting your pet the best treatment possible.